How to fit your artificial grass lawn

 Sometimes areas of the artificial grass will require a top dressing if the grass slightly’ puffs’ from the base.
 We use kiln sand (a very dry sand) to these areas.
 For the majority of lawns I simply give them a good brush with a power brush (or a stiff broom) to make the grass stand up and you are finished.
 Top tip: The sand can be simply shaken and rubbed in with your hands to these areas and once brushed, lightly hose the area with water to add more weight and to remove any surface sand.

 Hopefully by following my guide on how to fit your artificial grass lawn you will be sitting back with your Gin and Tonic getting ready for your next DIY task.
 For those attempting a self-installation.
-If at any stage you find it too much to complete yourself please give me a call Gavin Hall on 020 81664168 or fill out this form and I will contact you.
+If at any stage you find it too much to complete yourself please fill out this form and I will arrange a free quotation.
+For any questions please leave them in the comments section below.
 For a more general look at installing artificial grass take a look at this simplified guide.